isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     throw std::exception{}; // bad - no info

-Deriving from '''std::exception''' give the flexibility to catch the specific exception or handle generally through '''std::exception'''
+Deriving from `std::exception` gives the flexibility to catch the specific exception or handle generally through `std::exception`

     class MyException : public std::runtime_error
     {